Bhopal Masterplan 2031: BDA Zone Check and Land Use Guide

 How do I check my plot's zone under Bhopal masterplan 2031?

-Head to mptownplan.gov.in, enter your survey number and tehsil, and download your land use certificate.
-It takes minutes but can save you lakhs.
-Always cross-check it against the BDP 2031 zone map before signing anything.
+Go to mptownplan.gov.in, enter your survey number and tehsil, and download your land use certificate.
+Cross-check it against the BDP 2031 zone map before signing anything.
+For a visual overlay, verify your plot's zone on the 1acre Premium map (1acre.in/subscribe).

 What does a zone check show for land near Kerwa Dam?